Skip to main content

 President

-Jason Law is president of World Compassion Terry Law Ministries, founded in 1969 by his father, Dr. Terry Law.
+Jason Law is president of World Compassion, founded in 1969 by his father, Dr. Terry Law.
 Jason’s passion to equip local churches to unite and reach their cities together through service both domestically and in nations that are hostile to the Gospel drives the mission and initiatives of World Compassion in countries like Burma, China, Iraq and the U.S. Under his leadership, World Compassion has supplied over one million meals to refugees in the Middle East, provided medical care for thousands of refugees in camps across Kurdistan and Northern Iraq, and given out thousands of items of clothing, heaters, and other necessities.
 His passion for unity in the Body of Christ has also been a consistent message impacting the mission strategy of churches.
 Jason and his wife Beth are planted at Guts Church in Tulsa, OK along with their two children Addison and Logan.